Q. Is there a separate admissions process for students with disabilities?

 No, only in the classes in which you'd like to use your accommodations.

-Q. Who on campus will know I have a disability if I choose to register and avail myself of SSD's services?
+Q. Who on campus will know I have a disability if I choose to register and avail myself of Office of Accessibility services?

-Only the Director of SSD and anyone you choose to tell.
-All information you or your parents provide to SSD is considered confidential and kept in a secure location.
+Only the Director of the Office of Accessibility and anyone you choose to tell.
+All information you or your parents provide to the office is considered confidential and kept in a secure location.

 Q. Does Siena have a specialized program for students with disabilities?